zonca/zonca.github.io-source/content/jetstream_kubernetes_kubespray.md

 They recently added support for Openstack via a Terraform recipe which is available in [their Github repository](https://github.com/kubernetes-incubator/kubespray/tree/master/contrib/terraform/openstack).

-Terraform allows to execute recipes that describe a set of OpenStack resources and their relashionship.
+Terraform allows to execute recipes that describe a set of OpenStack resources and their relationship.
 In the context of this tutorial, we do not need to learn much about Terraform, we will configure and execute the recipe provided by `kubespray`.

 ### Requirements